mongodb-js/vscode/README.md

 - Navigate your database, collections and read-only views
 - See the documents in your collections
+- Edit documents and save changes to the database
 - Get a quick overview of your schema and your indexes

 ![Explore data with MongoDB for VS Code](resources/screenshots/explore-data.png)